morten-andersen/tech-notes/opensource/README.md

 * [KeePassXC](https://keepassxc.org/)
 * [SDKMAN!](https://sdkman.io/)
 * [Open Collective](https://opencollective.com/morten-andersen)
-* [Foreningen imod Ulovlig Logning](https://ulovliglogning.dk/) - a campaing to end the mass retention of telecom data in Denmark without any legal foundation.
+* [Foreningen imod Ulovlig Logning](https://ulovliglogning.dk/) - a campaign to end the mass retention of telecom data in Denmark without any legal foundation.
 This has on several occasions been demeed clearly illegal by the European Court of Justice.

 #### 2021